uc-r/uc-r.github.io/bootcamp/index.md

 | 10 | Case study | <a href="" style="color:black;"><i class="fa fa-file-powerpoint-o" aria-hidden="true"></i></a> &nbsp; <a href="" style="color:black;"><i class="fa fa-file-code-o" aria-hidden="true"></i></a> |

+### Material
+You can download the required classroom material at here:  &nbsp;&nbsp; <a href="https://www.dropbox.com/sh/u90143yxi8frjc6/AACabxoBFwxHBGu1PH9fTEkDa?dl=1" style="color:black;"><i class="fa fa-folder-open" style="font-size:1em"></i></a>.
+In this file you will find the slides, data, and initial code scripts that we will go through in class.